its-id/100x-Cohort-Programs/Week 19/Week 19.2/Redis/README.md

     redis-cli
   ```

+---

 ## Using Redis as a DB (CLI)

-- Setting Data: To store data in Redis, we use the `set` command.
+- **Setting Data**: To store data in Redis, we use the `set` command.
 It takes two arguments, the key and the value.
 We can store strings, integers, and even JSON objects.

   ```bash
   set key value